rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-20-345bf6546566aca1-sebi-order-for-compliance-remittance-order-for-recovery-certificate-no-8630-of-2.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
+- compliance
-- front-running
+- demand-notice
 - enforcement
 - fidelity-group
-- compliance
+- investigation
-- remittance-order
+- recovery
 title: 'SEBI Order for Compliance – Remittance Order for Recovery Certificate No.
   8630 of 2025 against Alka Dhadda in the matter of Front Running: Various Funds of Fidelity Group'